ranga4all1/de-retail-sales/README.md

     - Verify in google cloud console that resources are created

     Notes:
-    1. Provide postgres password of your choice when prompted.
-    2. This step may fail initially after api enablement as it takes time for api to become available.
+    1. This step may fail initially after api enablement as it takes time for api to become available.
 In that case, rerun again.
-    3. This step may take several minutes to complete.
+    2. This step may take several minutes to complete.

 5. **Mage workflow orchestration env configuration**